auchenberg/kenneth.io/source/_posts/2015-09-30-stepping-down-as-copenhagenjs-organizer.md

 <!--more-->

-## 4 years fun years with CopenhagenJS
+## 4 years of fun years with CopenhagenJS

 CopenhagenJS came to life in the summer of 2011, after I one afternoon randomly tweeted this: